Converged Index™: The Secret Sauce Behind Rockset's Fast Queries

 column = value, called posting lists.
 Any query with a simple predicate can quickly fetch a list of documents satisfying that predicate.
 By keeping the posting lists sorted, we can intersect the lists or merge them to satisfy conjunction or disjunction of predicates, respectively.
 Search indexing is used in systems like Elasticsearch and Apache Solr, both based on the Apache Lucene library.

-Converged Indexing: Row + Column + Search
+Converged Index: Row + Column + Search

 - As any experienced database user knows, as you add more indexes, writes become heavier.
 A single document update now needs to update many indexes, causing many random database writes.
-In traditional storage based on B-trees, random writes to database translate to random writes on storage.
+In traditional storage based on B-trees, random writes to the database translate to random writes on storage.
 At Rockset, we use LSM trees instead of B-trees.
 LSM trees are optimized for writes because they turn random writes to database into sequential writes on storage.
 You can learn more in this great article: Algorithms Behind Modern Storage Systems.
 We use RocksDB's LSM tree implementation and we have internally benchmarked hundreds of MB per second writes in a distributed setting.

 We have all these indexes, but how do we pick the best one for our query?
 We built a custom SQL query optimizer that analyzes every query and decides on the execution plan.
 For example, consider the following queries: